Dear My Friends

 Dear My Friends is a South Korean television series starring Go Hyun-jung, Kim Hye-ja, Na Moon-hee, Go Doo-shim, Park Won-sook, Youn Yuh-jung, Joo Hyun, Kim Young-ok and Shin Goo.
 It aired on cable network tvN on Fridays and Saturdays at 20:30 (KST) for 16 episodes from May 13 to July 2, 2016.

 Synopsis

-The stories between friends in their golden years of their lives.
+The stories between friends in the golden years of their lives.
 People who say some words like "It is not the end, we're still alive".